Anomalies on ALE spaces and phases of gauge theory: Introduction

-The anomaly on EH space imposes new and nontrivial constraints on the IR spectrum of both vector-like and chiral gauge theories.
+We demonstrate, via several examples, that the EH anomaly imposes new constraints on the IR spectrum of both vector-like and chiral gauge theories.
 We first apply this anomaly to vector-like theories with discrete chiral symmetry.
-Under the common assumption that such theories generate a condensate, the EH anomaly leads to striking cases in which the entire discrete chiral symmetry is forced to break down to fermion number.
-We then analyze a broad class of theories (vector-like and chiral) that admit massless composite fermions in the infrared, in the sense that the composites match 't Hooft anomalies on standard closed manifolds.
-Using the EH anomaly as a diagnostic, we find that these putative composites often fail to reproduce the required anomaly and therefore cannot by themselves constitute the correct low-energy spectrum.
+Under the common assumption that such theories generate a condensate, the EH anomaly leads to cases in which the entire discrete chiral symmetry is forced to break down to fermion number.
+We then analyze a broad class of theories (vector-like and chiral) that admit massless composite fermions in the infrared, in the sense that the composites match 't Hooft anomalies on standard closed manifolds while preserving the global symmetries.
+Using the EH anomaly as a diagnostic, we find that these putative composites often fail to reproduce the EH anomaly and therefore cannot by themselves constitute the correct low-energy spectrum.
 Moreover, when combined with the usual anomalies computed on standard closed $4$-manifolds, the EH anomaly yields additional, more stringent constraints on the set of admissible IR degrees of freedom.

+A particularly illuminating example is provided by the vector-like $SU(5)$ gauge theory with a single Dirac fermion in the $2$-index antisymmetric representation, a theory that possesses a $(U(1)\times\mathbb{Z}_3)/\mathbb Z_5$ global symmetry.
+In this case, one can compare the anomaly detected on the EH background with the anomaly constraints encoded by the five-dimensional spin bordism group for $U(5)\times \mathbb{Z}_3$ backgrounds.
+The candidate infrared composite fermions match the anomalies captured by these closed-manifold cobordism invariants, but they nevertheless fail to reproduce the anomaly phase on the EH space.
+This suggests that the EH background can impose a stronger anomaly constraint than the closed-manifold probes.
+Assuming trivial asymptotic boundary conditions, the example therefore illustrates how EH anomalies can further restrict candidate symmetry-preserving infrared phases.

+We emphasize that the EH anomalies identified in this work arise from explicit examples rather than from a complete classification of anomalies on ALE spaces.
+Our analysis shows that EH backgrounds can reveal anomaly constraints beyond those detected by the conventional closed-manifold probes, but it does not amount to a systematic classification of all such anomalies or of all possible ALE backgrounds on which they may be realized.
+Developing a broader framework for classifying anomalies on noncompact spaces of this type, and clarifying their relation to conventional cobordism-based classifications, remains an interesting problem for future work.